Electroporation – IRE

 - Ultrasharp edges: With NanoKnife, the area between completely removed and untreated tissue can be measured in micrometers.
-This sets NanoKnife apart from other treatment methods, such as radiation therapy, heat-based treatments and even surgery.
+This clearly sets NanoKnife apart from other treatment methods, such as radiation therapy, heat-based treatments and even surgery.
 In these methods, the central treatment field is always surrounded by an area where the tissue is unintentionally damaged.
 Often this is a zone with a diameter of several centimeters.

 - Programmed cell death: NanoKnife causes cell death (apoptosis) to occur without causing radiation damage or burns and without forming scars.
 Current standard methods, such as radiation therapy (proton therapy, brachytherapy, etc.) and heat therapy (HIFU, microwave therapy, etc.), always create a large “toxic” area because the burned tissue is toxic to the body.
 The result is inflammation and pain with subsequent scarring.
 All of this prevents or limits further treatments that may be needed in the event of a recurrence.

 - Repeatable any number of times: Since IRE treatment does not lead to long-term tissue damage, all other treatment methods (radiotherapy, heat, surgery) can continue without restriction after NanoKnife treatment.
 In addition, treatment using IRE can be repeated as often as necessary.